STEM School Highlands Ranch shooting: Devon Michael Erickson

-One perpetrator, Devon Michael Erickson, was 18 at the time of the shooting.
+The other perpetrator was Devon Michael Erickson, who was 18 at the time of the shooting.
 According to an interview with one of the STEM school students, on repeated occasions, Erickson made jokes about school shootings and had even gone as far as to tell those around him, "don't come to school."
 On Snapchat, Erickson used the screen name 'devonkillz'.
+Erickson said he learned about the attack the night before through Snapchat.
+Erickson said that McKinney threatened him and that he followed McKinney's plan because he feared for his life.
+"The Voices Win" was found written in Erickson's house prior to the shooting.
 Erickson was booked on 30 criminal counts, which included one count of first degree murder and 29 counts of attempted first degree murder.
 He was held without bond pending his next court appearance.